FREQUENTLY ASKED QUESTIONS

 Info on After Hours shows?

-After Hours will be post-festival sets at the Desoto Central Market on Friday and Saturday night.
-Check back soon for more details on how to purchase a ticket.
+After Hours will be post-Festival sets at Desoto Central Market on Friday and Saturday night.
+Stay tuned for more details on how to purchase a ticket.

 Will I be able to purchase tickets at the gate?

-Yes, last minute purchases can be made at the gate day of show.
-However, there is no guarantee as tickets may sell out.
+Yes, tickets may be purchased at the gate on the day of the show.
+However, availability is not guaranteed as tickets may sell out.